dtarudji/SOA12cUpgrade/soacs100.md

 # Objectives

-- In this activity, you provision your Oracle SOA Cloud Service Instance.
+- In this activity, you provision your Oracle SOA Cloud Service Instance on OCI CLASSIC.
 - ** Due to time and resource constraints, this activity would be presented as demo slides **

 ## Required Artifacts